MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 7.2.0
+- Add warning statistics support for more pipeline tasks.
+Every task logging issues using the logging commands (i.e., `##vso[task.logissue ...]`) should be automatically picked up by the statistics (thanks to Gerwin J. for the suggestion!).
+- Include .NET Core task in the default task filters.
+- Add warning statistics support for custom warning filters with predefined named groups.
+- Fix doc issues.

 #### 7.1.0
 - Automatically fall back to pull request target branch when looking for baseline builds.